 Despite feeling like a crowded field at times, there is still plenty of space for new children of damnation to forge and make camp.
 R.I.P. state their claim as the embodiment of the urban refuge in the decaying bowels of the abandoned inner-city, delivering a variety of ripping, rock ‘n terror with a caustic patina of ’80s high-concept horror.

-Dead End, the debut from Portland’s R.I.P., begins with “Streets of Death,” an appropriately eerie creep of breath-stealing synths and claustrophobic atmosphere that appears to conceal a killer around every corner.
+Dead End, the third LP from Portland’s R.I.P., begins with “Streets of Death,” an appropriately eerie creep of breath-stealing synths and claustrophobic atmosphere that appears to conceal a killer around every corner.
 This style of soundtrack vignette is repeated on the closer “Dead of the Night” as well, both of which bookend and lend character to ten tracks depicting desperate living, phantasmagoric dread, and quick, meaningless and violent ends.

 While bands like the aforementioned Bewitcher are a good reference point for what you’re getting on Dead End, there is also a bluesy undercurrent to these tales of woe that allow a dirt-souled acid rock and oily melodic punk to get footholds in the mix, even to the point of taking the reins and bringing the entire flame-out affair closer to the sonic equivalent of early Judas Priest challenging Zeke to motocross cup around an active volcano.

 This comparison is especially applicable to rolling grooves and psyched-out guitars of the death-eating, grime climber “Death is Coming” and the minefield cruiser “Nightmare,” with its mud blasting rhythms and scything solos.